travis-ci/docs-travis-ci-com/blog/_posts/2013-07-09-introducing-continuous-deployment-to-heroku.md

 In good Travis CI tradition, all the code is of course released under MIT license on GitHub.
 You are more than welcome to [take a look and contribute](https://github.com/rkh/dpl).

-More over, since we wanted to make it easy and testable, you can even run our internal tool locally (or lo and behold, use it on your Jenkis setup):
+More over, since we wanted to make it easy and testable, you can even run our internal tool locally (or lo and behold, use it on your Jenkins setup):

     $ gem install dpl
     $ dpl --provider=heroku --api-key=`heroku auth:token`